Sanjeev-8205/ga4_dataset-bigquery-analytics/dq_check/README.md

 ## Categories of check

 ### Structural Checks
-Ensure the shape of the data correctly i.e. no nulls, no duplicates.
+Ensure the shape of the data is correct i.e. no nulls, no duplicates.

 ### Metric Integrity Checks
 Validate metrics and rates.